Ireland Population · Census 2022 · Electoral Divisions

 Fastest-growing counties — where the growth is

-Population growth between Census 2016 and Census 2022 was concentrated in the Dublin commuter belt.
-These counties absorbed the majority of the 362,000 new residents recorded nationally.
+Growth between Census 2016 and Census 2022 centred on the Dublin commuter belt.
+These counties absorbed most of the 362,000 new residents recorded nationally.

 Largest electoral divisions by population

-The most populous electoral divisions in Ireland — dominated by outer Dublin suburbs and major urban extensions built in the 2000s.
+Ireland's most populous electoral divisions sit mostly in outer Dublin suburbs and major urban extensions built in the 2000s.

 Electoral DivisionPopulation